fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 comment).
 But it should be noted Genode with seL4 has not been used outside the lab so far.

+#### License

-Also, it should be noted that Genode license (AGPLv3) is very restrictive and it could be a problem for the Fobnail Project.
+Genode license (AGPLv3) is very restrictive and it could be a problem for the Fobnail Project.

 ### seL4 + CAmkES